Infosheet No. 20

 Assessment and Counselling

 There is no cost for assessment or referral by the EAP coordinator.
-When the referral is made to a counsellor, the program covers up to a maximum of $40 per hour, subject to the lifetime limit of $2,000.
-The NLTA Group Health Insurance Plan or other health insurance policies may cover additional expenses.
+When the referral is made to a counsellor, the program covers up to a maximum of $40 per hour session, subject to the $3,000 funding limit over the course of the teacher’s career.
+The teacher must be an active NLTA member to be eligible for EAP coverage.
+The NLTA Group Health Insurance Plan may also reimburse some additional expenses.

 Transportation to a Counselling Appointment